akenamon/honey-pot/README.md

-Do not forget to move you real ssh to a diferent port first, and never use passwords for authentication on your real one, always use pubkey to log in.
+Do not forget to move you real ssh to a diferent port first, and never use passwords for authentication on your real SSH Server , always use pubkey to log in.